 Every parcel of land has a unique legal description and property index number or PIN.
 PIN slamming is when a seller omits, either by intention or neglect, an additional parcel attached to the property or PIN from a potential homebuyer.
 As a result, the new homeowner gets “slammed” with double property taxes.

 Kelly filed a suit against the business, Synergy, that sold her the property, but they claimed no responsibility or negligence.
 Synergy insisted they had no legal obligation to disclose the second PIN attached to the property.
 Proving she had a legitimate claim was difficult.
-Her title insurance company initially denied it but reopened the case when they were contacted by the media.
+Her title insurance company initially denied it but reopened the case when the media contacted them.

 How can homebuyers protect themselves from PIN slamming?